For social & growth teams

 Buffer, Hootsuite, Sprout, or your own social calendar.
 CSV out with each post tagged by platform and language.

-Why social is its own thing
+Why is social its own thing?

 Platform-aware